Paroxysmisch/genome-assembly/dissertation/main.typ

   alpha_(i j)^"n" &= "softmax"_j (c_(i j)^"n") = (exp (c_(i j)^"n")) / (sum_(k in neighborhood_i) exp (c_(i k)^"n")) \
   alpha_(i j)^"e" &= "softmax"_j (c_(i j)^"e") = (exp (c_(i j)^"e")) / (sum_(k in neighborhood_i) exp (c_(i k)^"e")) \
 $
 The updated node features are then calculated by first weighing the node and edge features by their corresponding normalized attention coefficients.
-Next, these node and edge features are concatenated, and passed through another single-layer feed-forward neural network, #smallcaps[Mix-Node-Edge-Information]:
+Next, these node and edge features are concatenated, and passed through another single-layer feed-forward neural network, #smallcaps[Mix-Node-Edge-Info]:
 $

-  h_i^(l + 1) = #smallcaps[Mix-Node-Edge-Information] (lr(sigma (sum_(j in neighborhood_i) alpha_(i j)^"n" bold(W)^"n" h_j^l ) ||) thin sigma (sum_(j in neighborhood_i) alpha_(i j)^"e" bold(W)^"e" e_(j i)^l ))
+  h_i^(l + 1) = #smallcaps[Mix-Node-Edge-Info] (lr(sigma (sum_(j in neighborhood_i) alpha_(i j)^"n" bold(W)^"n" h_j^l ) ||) thin sigma (sum_(j in neighborhood_i) alpha_(i j)^"e" bold(W)^"e" e_(j i)^l ))
 $
-where $bold(W)^"n", bold(W)^"e" in RR^(d times d)$ are parameterized weight matrices.
+where $bold(W)^"n", bold(W)^"e" in RR^(D times D)$ are parameterized weight matrices.

 #modelexplanation[
   We refer to our custom attention-based formulation, which incorporates edge features, as GAT+Edge.
-This architecture extends the original @gat by not only implicitly enabling assignment of different importances to nodes of the same neighborhood, but also across edges.
-Importantly, this addresses a key limitation of the standard @gcn architecture, but note that this is mitigated with the gating mechanism introduced with GatedGCN.
+Although there exist alternative @gat implementations incorporating edge features into the attention calculation, like PyTorch Geometric's @pytorch-geometric GATConv, GATConv does not allow edge to node messaging passing.

+  Furthermore, a key theoretical limitation of the @gcn and @symgatedgcn architectures is that the transformations applied to the different nodes and edges in the neighborhood are the same.
+GAT+Edge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with GAT+Edge, edges) of the same neighborhood.
 Additionally, GAT+Edge remains a computationally efficient architecture.
 ]

 === SymGAT+Edge
 With the design of this architecture, we aim to combine the symmetry feature from @symgatedgcn with the GAT+Edge architecture mentioned previously.
-This is done by first calculating the updated edge features $e_(s t)^(l + 1)$ identically to @symgatedgcn (@eq:edge_features).
+This is done by first calculating the updated edge features $e_(i j)^(l + 1)$ identically to @symgatedgcn (@eq:edge_features).

 Next, a copy of the input graph $G = (V, E)$ is made, $G_"rev" = (V, E_"rev")$, such that:
 $ forall i, j in V. thick i -> j in E <==> j -> i in E_"rev" $